Why Financial Advisors are asking so many questions

-Yet there is one thing they have in common: they both ask a lot of questions on their clients financial situation.
+Yet there is one thing they have in common: they both ask a lot of questions regarding their clients' financial situation.
 There are two reasons for this: regulation and better service.

-And there is a second angle to it: at Simplewealth, we ask you questions because we want to know you better in order to serve you properly.
-We believe you should tell us what your needs are and we offer you what we think is best.
-Especially, we need to know 4 things:
+There is a second angle to it.
+At Simplewealth, we ask you questions because we want to get to know you better in order to serve you properly.
+We believe that is you tell us what your needs and goals are, then we can recommend to you what we think is best.
+Importantly, we need to know 4 things:

-Based on this, Simplewealth can design an investment plan for you and get to sound, rationale based investment decisions.
+Based on this, Simplewealth can design an investment plan for you and make sound, rationale based investment decisions.